 Today, everybody’s collecting data about everything, almost effortlessly.
-Statistic functions are built into almost every tool and program, and it’s easier than ever to gather demographic as well as behavioural data.
-In most cases, however, marketing and sales departments are asked to collect too much data, and report on too many KPIs.
+Statistical functions are built into almost every tool and program, and it’s easier than ever to gather demographic as well as behavioural data.
+In most cases however, marketing and sales departments are asked to collect too much data, and report on too many KPIs.

-Moreover, many companies are managing multiple data sources, tools and monitors without knowing how to draw actionable conclusions from them.
-Merely collecting data has a risk of becoming a very reactive process — if there aren’t any strategies or plans ahead for how to use the results, your detailed dashboards will end up just being data on a dashboard.
-In order to be successful, focus on data sources that provide the insights you need to meet the overall business goals.
+Moreover, many companies manage multiple data sources, tools and monitors without knowing how to draw actionable conclusions from them.
+Merely collecting data has a risk of becoming a very reactive process – if there aren’t any strategies or planning ahead for how to use the results, your detailed dashboards will end up just being data on a dashboard.
+In order to be successful, focus on data sources that provide the insights you need to meet overall business goals.